yingding/kf-examples/workshops/workbench1.md

 # Kubeflow Notebook/Workbench: Create, Monitor, Restart, Connect

+The Kubeflow instance, you will use for this particular workshop is availabe through `VPN`, you can find the detail instructions guiding you to login to Kubeflow at https://gitlab.lrz.de/core/core#access

 ## 1. Create a Kubeflow Jupyter Notebook

 Notebooks -> "Choose a Namespace" ->